anon-blue/anon.blue/README.txt

      A berlin?
-Oui, le temps y faiasdf     no i'm typing here mang      you can do you     there was a little boy   bonsjours a tours et a toutes, zugourd'hue a sleep to make dreams? fate jour, maizec'est en tres grande partie a cause de l'heurjyuiwasi st. Eneffet, vers minuit, il devrait faire nuit.
-Le temps réel qu i passe, pour être exact.
+Oui, le temps y faiasdf     no i'm typing here mang      you can do you     there was a little boy   bonsjours a tours et a toutes, zugourd'hue a sleep to make dreams? fate jour, maizec'est en tres grande partie a cause de l'heurjyuiwast si.
+Eneffet, vers minuit, il devrait fairy nut.
+Le temps reel qu i passe, pour etre exact.
 ASPTT.
 ASPTT.
 ASPTT.

                      ##    ######  ##   ##  ######